 More recently, Lisa has invested time into Positive Leadership Council and Alabama + Action projects Promoting HIV/AIDS Policy and Advocacy-partnering with AIDS UNITED and the Positive Women’s Network to raise HIV Awareness and to encourage MIPA-Meaningful Involvement of People Living with HIV/AIDS.

-Jen Laws is an independent policy consultant and advocate specializing in various aspects of healthcare policy and focusing on the needs of the HIV Affected and Transgender communities.
-He began his advocacy efforts in Philadelphia in 2005, at the age of 19, coordinating team efforts for a corporation participating in the AIDS Walk.
-His connection to HIV advocacy grew when partnering with Mr. Friendly, an anti-stigma campaign, affiliated with CARES Michigan.
+Jen began his advocacy efforts in Philadelphia in 2005, at the age of 19, coordinating team efforts for a corporation participating in the AIDS Walk.
+His connection to HIV advocacy grew when partnering with Mr. Friendly, a leading anti-HIV-stigma campaign.

-He began working in the field of HIV policy consulting in 2013, as a subcontractor for Broward Regional Planning Council evaluating Marketplace plans and working to educate navigators and community members on navigating the Marketplace for their clients and themselves.
-Jen is a member of South Florida AIDS Network and has worked with Florida Department of Health, Broward and Miami-Dade County Health Departments, Pride Center South Florida, and other local organizations in addressing the concerns and needs of these intersecting communities.
+He began working in public health policy in 2013, as a subcontractor for Broward Regional Planning Council evaluating Marketplace plans for plan year 2014, advising and educating constituents on plan selection.
+Jen was a member of South Florida AIDS Network and has worked with Florida Department of Health, Broward and Miami-Dade County Health Departments, Pride Center South Florida, and other local organizations to South Florida in addressing the concerns and needs of these intersecting communities.
 During this time, Jen was seated on the board of directors for the ADAP Advocacy Association.

 Brandon M. Macsata